SkHawk/JavaScript/README.md

 # JavaScript
-Some examples that I make with the p5 library
+Some examples that I made with the p5 library